 Weebly Customer Support

 When it comes to direct help, Weebly provides email, chat, phone, and priority support.
 Every customer can enjoy the first two.
-In contrast, phone and priority support is reserved only for the higher-tier plan subscribers.
+In contrast, phone and priority support is reserved only for higher-tier plan subscribers.

 As far as availability is concerned, as Weebly roughly says, its Customer Success team is on duty seven days a week from 9 a.m. to 9 p.m.
 EST.